 Sliding gates are becoming increasingly popular, especially on sites where there is limited space for swing gates to operate freely and where higher security is required.
 Often, sliding gates form one part of an integrated perimeter system that includes fencing and other security features such as access control and electronic surveillance.

-There is a growing preference for automated designs, chosen for their efficiency and ease of handling as well as their versatility: today, electric sliding gates are widely specified for residential, education, transport, military, commercial, warehousing, public utility and high-risk sites.
+There is a growing preference for automated gates, chosen for their efficiency and ease of handling as well as their versatility: today, electric sliding gates are widely specified for residential, education, transport, military, commercial, warehousing, public utility and high-risk sites.

 Specifying sliding gates is a multifaceted process and specifiers need to consider the characteristics of the two most common types of sliding gate: tracked and cantilever.